 Back in November, in Destiny USA Holdings, LLC v.
 Citigroup Global Markets Realty Corp., the Appellate Division for the Fourth Department upheld (in a split 3-2 decision) the Onondaga County Supreme Court’s decision that Destiny, the developer of a highly publicized mega-mall project in Syracuse, New York which is currently seeking LEED Platinum certification from USGBC, was entitled to a preliminary injunction requiring its construction lender, Citigroup, to fund certain pending draw requests under Destiny’s construction loan.
 889 N.Y.S.2d 793 (App.
 Div., 4th Dep’t 2009).
 The decision is noteworthy from a green building legal perspective because the court specifically identified the Destiny project’s sustainable design features – and construction financing, which employed federally-backed Green Bonds – as so “unique” and “revolutionary” that money damages alone would not be sufficient to compensate Destiny if the injunction were denied; this allowed the court to find, under New York law, that the potential existed for irreparable harm to Destiny if the project did not move forward while Destiny’s suit against Citigroup for breach of contract was pending.

-In New York (like most jurisdictions), one of the elements for obtaining a preliminary injunction is whether there will be irreparable injury to the moving party if the court denies provisional relief.
+In New York (like most jurisdictions), one of the elements for obtaining a preliminary injunction is whether there will be irreparable injury to the moving party if the court denies provisional relief, depending of the kind of injury, if it is a physical injury getting legal defense from sites like mcdonaldworley.com is the best option for this.
 However, if the court can calculate the moving party’s damages with precision, there can be no irreparable injury while the action is pending because the moving party would be adequately compensated by money damages if it were to prevail at trial.
 The Destiny court, however, found two exceptions to the irreparable injury test based explicitly on the project’s green features.
 It held that

 “an exception is warranted because the Project’s unique character renders it difficult to calculate any damages sustained by Destiny Holdings.
 Citigroup stated through its managing director at a U.S. Green Building Council Presentation on November 8, 2007 that the Project is a ‘visionary project’ that has created a ‘new financing paradigm for green economic development’ that is ‘revolutionary.’
 Citigroup Chairman and Chief Executive Officer Charles Prince called the use of newly-created Federal Green Bonds [created under the American Jobs Creation Act of 2004 and authorizing up to $2 billion in tax-exempt, private activity bonds to be issued by state or local governments for qualified green building and/or sustainable design projects] in financing the Project ‘groundbreaking [and] a step forward in addressing climate change in the U.S. because the Project incorporates sustainable design, energy conservation, and renewable energy sources on a large scale.
 He further commented that the Project ‘is good for economic development and good for the environment.’
 Thus, the unprecedented nature and scope of the Project makes it unique, so that it has no established market value and any damages sustained could not be calculated with reasonable precision.”